microeinhundert/radonis/packages/radonis/README.md

 ## Server-Side Templating

 Instead of Edge, Radonis uses React to render views on the server.
-This makes it possible to use the same templating language on both server and client.
+This makes it possible to use the same templating language on both the server and the client.

 Usage in controllers: